 When you preview a report that takes feature IDs as input, there is no selection set for the report to use as input.
 In this case, the Preview prompts you to enter the feature IDs to use as inputs.
 You can configure default values so you don't have to re-enter the feature IDs every time you preview the report.

-Similarly, if you use Geocortex workflows to run layer reports, you will have to supply the feature IDs for the report to operate on.
+Similarly, if you use Geocortex workflows to run layer reports, you will have to supply the feature IDs for the report to operate on when you preview the report.
 In this case, you configure the workflow that runs the report to pass the feature IDs to the report.
 For more information, see Run Reports from Geocortex Workflows.

 To configure a report to take inputs, you place a parameterized condition on the query.
 The main steps to do this are as follows: